Structural Liveness of Conservative Petri Nets: Introduction

-\emph{Our contribution.} As a step towards clarifying the complexity of \emph{structural liveness} for general Petri nets, we show the \emph{EXPSPACE-completeness} in the case of \emph{conservative nets}, which do not change a weighted sum of the tokens during their executions.
-We recall that the problem if a given net is conservative is also in PTIME, similarly as structural boundedness (see, e.g.,~\cite{DBLP:conf/apn/MayrW14}).
-A crucial notion in our proof is structural reversibility, called just \emph{reversibility} in this paper; a~net is reversible if there is a sequence of actions that contains each action at least once and whose effect is zero (it does not change the configuration when executed).
+A crucial notion in our proof is \emph{structural reversibility}, referred to simply as \emph{reversibility} in this paper.
+A net is reversible if there exists a sequence of transitions in which each transition occurs at least once and whose overall effect is zero, that is, executing the sequence does not change the marking.
+Equivalently, the effect of any transition can be ``undone'' by some transition sequence.
 Reversibility is also in PTIME, and it can be easily shown to be a~necessary condition for structural liveness in the case of structurally bounded nets.

-Moreover, it is trivial that each conservative net is structurally bounded, and a straightforward application of Farkas' lemma shows that each reversible structurally bounded net is conservative.
-Hence our EXPSPACE-completeness result can be equivalently presented as the result for \emph{structurally bounded nets}.
-A first natural step of our future research plan is to deal with a few subtle points that would allow us to extend the result to the whole class of reversible nets.
+Moreover, it is immediate that every conservative net is structurally bounded, and a straightforward application of Farkas’ lemma shows that every reversible structurally bounded net is conservative.
+Hence, our EXPSPACE-completeness result can equivalently be stated for the class of \emph{structurally bounded nets}.

+As a natural first step in our future research, we plan to address several subtle issues that would allow us to extend the result to the full class of reversible nets.

-The lower bound, the EXPSPACE-hardness, is achieved by adapting the construction of~\cite{DBLP:journals/acta/JancarP19} that shows a reduction from the EXPSPACE-complete word problem for commutative semigroups which can be also phrased as a coverability problem for reversible Petri nets~\cite{DBLP:conf/stoc/CardozaLM76,mayr1982complexity,DBLP:journals/jc/Mayr97}.
-We recall that coverability is a weaker form of reachability: it asks whether there is a reachable configuration that is component-wise at least as large as the target.
-Our adaptation shows that we get the EXPSPACE-hardness of structural liveness even in the case of nets where each transition has precisely two input places and two output places (i.e., for the nets that naturally correspond to population protocols~\cite{DBLP:journals/dc/AngluinADFP06}).
+The lower bound, EXPSPACE-hardness, is achieved by adapting the construction of~\cite{DBLP:journals/acta/JancarP19}, which shows a reduction from the EXPSPACE-complete word problem for commutative semigroups.
+This problem can also be phrased as a coverability problem for reversible Petri nets~\cite{DBLP:conf/stoc/CardozaLM76, mayr1982complexity, DBLP:journals/jc/Mayr97}.
+We recall that coverability is a weaker form of reachability: it asks whether there exists a reachable marking that is component-wise at least as large as the target.
+Our adaptation demonstrates EXPSPACE-hardness of structural liveness even for nets where each transition has precisely two input and two output places, that is, for nets that naturally correspond to population protocols~\cite{DBLP:journals/dc/AngluinADFP06}.

+Our main result is an EXPSPACE upper bound.
+The crucial step establishes that for every structurally live conservative net, there exists a live marking with at most a doubly exponential (2-exp) number of tokens.
+In fact, we establish this 2-exp bound in a more general setting: for nets that possess live bottom strongly connected components in their reachability graphs.
+Conservative nets constitute a special case, for which such a 2-exp upper bound readily implies an EXPSPACE upper bound for the structural liveness problem.